 - Jason Bateman, Kristen Wiig, Ben Affleck, Mila Kunis, J.K.
 Simmons

 - Release Date

 Mike Judge’s low-key comedy Extract consists of people sitting around and talking, mostly about their jobs and relationships and how awful they are.
-From those conversations, there’re some bad decisions made.
-Drugs are taken.
-Male prostitutes are hired.
-Testicles are accidentally dismantled.
+From those conversations, the characters make some terrible decisions.
+They take drugs, hire male sex workers, and accidentally dismantle testicles.
 Despite such raucous antics, the movie doesn’t rely on shocks to make us laugh.
 Judge’s ability to observe, identify, and satirize people without reducing them to mere stereotypes remains in full comedic force, making his approach a welcome change from Hollywood’s usual bawdy comedies.

-Jason Bateman, finally breaking from his supporting player pigeonhole, stars as Joel Reynolds, everyman president of Reynold’s Extracts.
-Flavors include cherry, vanilla, root beer, and even a top secret cookies ‘n’ cream formula, yet to be unveiled.
+Jason Bateman, finally breaking from his supporting player pigeonhole, stars as Joel Reynolds, the everyman president of Reynold’s Extracts.
+His company’s flavors include cherry, vanilla, root beer, and even a top-secret cookies ‘n’ cream formula, yet to be unveiled.
 General Mills has been eyeing his company for a potential buyout, and Joel couldn’t be happier.
-He’d like to retire early, if only to get away from his factory of temp lineworkers and confirmed whiners.
+He’d like to retire early if only to get away from his factory of temp lineworkers and confirmed whiners.
 But, a freak accident leaves an employee (Clifton Collins, Jr.) with damaged bits and pieces, which means a lawsuit that threatens to ruin the buyout and force the company into bankruptcy.